geodynamics/aspect/cookbooks/convection-box/doc/convection-box.md

 above, for the value $Ra=10^4$ for which the results above have been produced, one gets a stable convection pattern.
 On the other hand, for values
-$Ra<Ra_c\approx 780$, any movement of the fluid dies down exponentially and we end up with a situation where the fluid doesn&rsquo;t move and heat is transported from the bottom to the top only through heat conduction.
+$Ra<Ra_c\approx 780$, any movement of the fluid dies down exponentially and we end up with a situation where the fluid doesn't move and heat is transported from the bottom to the top only through heat conduction.
 This can be explained by considering that the Rayleigh number in a box is defined as
 $Ra=\frac{\rho_0 g\alpha\Delta T h^3}{\eta k}$.
 A small Rayleigh number below